-How to Increase Membership in Nonprofit Organizations
+How To Increase Membership in Your Nonprofit Organization

-Retain Your Members
+Retain Current Members

 Before focusing on how you can increase membership by recruiting new members, you should first focus your attention on the members that you currently have.
-Not only will you spend less money on member retention than recruitment, but it is also a lot easier to speak to someone that has already expressed clear interest in your organization.
+Not only will you spend less money on member retention than recruitment, but it is also a lot easier to speak to someone that has already expressed a clear interest in your organization.

-So how can you reach your members to ensure retention?
+So, how can you reach your members to ensure retention?
 We will break this down for you in the coming sections.

 Once you have figured that part out, you can dive into the root cause of their disengagement.